 St Nicholas’ is a member of OneBodyOneFaith and is a community in which all people, regardless of gender and sexuality, can find a spiritual home.
 We host a Gender and Sexuality Group on the last Tuesday of every month, which aims to provide mutual support, friendship and a safe space to explore gender and sexuality in their relationship to faith for anyone exploring these issues.
 Please see the weekly pew sheet for details of forthcoming meetings of this group.

-There is a tradition of good music at St Nicholas’ and a series of lunchtime recitals are held in the Church every Wednesday at 12:30pm lasting for 45 minutes.
+There is a tradition of good music at St Nicholas’ and a series of lunchtime recitals are held in the Church every Wednesday at 2.00pm lasting for 45 minutes.
 A minimum donation of £3.00 towards recital expenses is appreciated.
 The recitals provide a perfect break during the day with tea, coffee and cake available before the music begins.
 All are welcome to come and enjoy great music in our beautiful building.